netzfisch/dotfiles/README.md

     git clone git://github.com/netzfisch/dotfiles.git
     git clone git://github.com/thoughtbot/dotfiles.git dotfiles/thoughtbot

-Install:
+Generate the "glue":

     env RCRC=$HOME/Development/dotfiles/rcrc rcup

 This will create symlinks for config files in your home directory.
+To list all created ones use `lsrc` or delete all with `rcdn`!
+See `man rcup` for the full feature set.

 Update
 ------